ddustin/lightning-rfc/02-peer-protocol.md

 `channel_reestablish` messages).

-On reconnect, if only the initiator is upgraded, it will reflect this upgrade in the next `desired_type`, causing the non-initiator to upgrade.
-If only the non-initiator is upgraded, it will be reflected in `current_type` and the initiator will consider itself upgraded.
+On reconnect, if only the initiator is upgraded, it will reflect this upgrade in the next `desired_channel_type`, causing the non-initiator to upgrade.
+If only the non-initiator is upgraded, it will be reflected in `current_channel_type` and the initiator will consider itself upgraded.

 There can be desynchronization across multiple upgrades.
-Both nodes start on channel_type A, initiator sets `desired_type` B, receives `channel_reestablish` from A which has B in `upgradable`, but B doesn't receive `channel_reestablish`.
-On reconnect, initiator tries to upgrade again, setting `desired_type` to C, which is not in B's `upgradable` so fails.
-This is why, on such a failed upgrade, the initiator considers the `current_type` given by the non-initiator to be canonical.
+Both A and B nodes start on channel_type T1, A sets `desired_channel_type` T2, receives `channel_reestablish` from B which has `upgradable_channel_type` T2, but B doesn't receive `channel_reestablish`.
+On reconnect, A tries to upgrade again, setting `desired_channel_type` to T3, which is not equal to B's `upgradable_channel_type` so fails.
+This is why, on such a failed upgrade, the initiator considers the `current_channel_type` given by the non-initiator to be canonical.

 # Authors